NTNU-IDI/idatt1003-mappe-2024-cecilievu/README.md

 ## References

-The test classes style is inspired from another student that had the same project last year. https://github.com/SigurSp/2023-IDATT1003-Prog1
+The README-file and test classes style is inspired from another student that had the same project last year. https://github.com/SigurSp/2023-IDATT1003-Prog1